Photograph by Deutsch

 I would think too much of what other people were doing instead of concentrating on accomplishing my own goals.
 I would compare my life’s progress with other people around me like comparing my life with other people’s lives is something that you will ever derive any useful conclusions.

-Every person is unique, we are like snowflakes, like I say often in my books.
+Every person is unique, we are snowflakes like I say often in my books.
 I like to use this analogy because everyone understands what I want to convey.

 My engagement with running made me transform from a depressed individual into a happy person.
 Now, when I walk down the street, my head is not looking down at the ground but in front of me and sometimes a little bit higher to the sky!
 I don’t have thoughts of bad situations, sad scenarios, or what if’s or wishful thinking.
 Now my thoughts are happy, positive, I see the good in bad, and managed, with the help of running and other aids, to transform myself into an extrovert.
 Now I am not as shy as I used to be.
 I want to go out more often, I want to meet new people and make new acquaintances and make more friends, and I especially love meeting people who share the same passion as I have with running.